eetay/react-controllers/README.md

-This repository is experimental framework for building React based applications The concept is to stay away from event-based actions and utilize function-based actions and the concept of "stateful controllers" - basically a controller is a mini-application with a state of its own, implementing the actions that can be used by the UI (React components), and the business logic of the application itself
+This repository is experimental framework for building React based applications It should be treated as academic research project

+The concept is to stay away from the heavy lifting of event-based actions frameworks and utilize good old-fashioned function-based actions and the concept of "stateful controllers" - mini-applications with a state of thier own, implementing the actions that can be used by the UI (React components), and the business logic of the application itself, in object oriented manner: higher-level controller manage the larger application, while lower-level controllers manage autonomous parts of the larger application.

-The controllers are hirarcical, allowing React components low in the DOM tree to trigger high-level application level actions directly without need to send messages
+The controllers are heirarcial such that actions not handled by lower-level controllers are handled by higher controllers, allowing React components low in the DOM tree to trigger high-level application level actions directly without sending async messages, by calling the "nearest" controller's actions

 Controllers lower in the tree "inherit" (__proto__) the actions from controllers higher in the tree, but each controller has its own state, and the